gonzaJR24/react-rick-and-morty/README.md

-Using fetch to get random users from an API, besides this is my first application of the useEffect hook in conjunction with array methods(map)
+Using fetch to get data from RIck and Morty API, also using the useEffect hook in conjunction with array methods(map).